servo/servo.org/_posts/2024-07-31-this-month-in-servo.md

 - setting **‘align-items’** or **‘align-self’** to **‘baseline’**, **‘first baseline’**, or **‘last baseline’** (@delan, @mrobinson, @mukilan, @nicoburns, #32787, #32790)
 - **baseline alignment** of row containers with their siblings (@mrobinson, @mukilan, @delan, #32841, #32810)

+Note that our flexbox layout support is still very early, since ‘flex-direction: column’ is not yet supported.

 <!--
 - donations
     - thanks.dev now enabled